junxit/us-congress-bills-111/metadata.md

 - 2009-01-28 — Introduced in House
 - 2009-01-28 — Introduced in House
 - 2009-01-28 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-03-18 — Committee Consideration and Mark-up Session Held.
+- 2009-03-18 — Ordered to be Reported by Unanimous Consent.
+- 2009-05-05 — Considered under suspension of the rules. (consideration: CR H5107-5109)
+- 2009-05-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+774.
+- 2009-05-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-05 — Mr. Lynch moved to suspend the rules and pass the bill.
+- 2009-05-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5107)
+- 2009-05-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5107)